MattStockton/MattStockton.github.io/_posts/2024-07-25-building-custom-gpts.markdown

 ### Final Thoughts
 Creating custom GPTs is a valuable, low-effort way to build curated functionality for your team.
 With just a bit of setup, you can embed specific instructions and references, making these tools more tailored for your specific needs.
 This paradigm is a nice middle-ground between using the generic LLM UIs, and building custom software.
 Building something custom takes more effort -- and you'll have more control over it -- but using a custom GPT is so much lower friction, with some clear upsides.
 I'm eager to continue prototyping a few ideas I have with this technology.
 Reach out to me if you have questions, or if you are building anything cool with LLMs and want to chat.
 I'm happy to help you out.

-Here's one more screenshot from the GPT I built:
+Here's one more screenshot from the custom GPT I built:

 <img src="/docs/assets/images/custom-gpts/2.png" width="600px" height="400px"/>